boucadair/CATS-framework/draft-ldbc-cats-framework.md

  : An agent that is responsible for collecting service capabilities and status, and for reporting them to a CATS Path Selector (C-PS).

 CATS Network Metric Agent (C-NMA):
-  : An agent that is responsible for collecting network capabilities and status, and for reporting them to a C-PS.
+  :  A functional entity that is responsible for collecting network capabilities and status, and for reporting them to a C-PS.

 CATS Path Selector (C-PS):
- : A computation logic that calculates and selects paths towards service locations and  instances and which accommodate the requirements of service demands.
+ : A computation logic that calculates and selects paths towards service locations and instances and which accommodates the requirements of service demands.
 Such a path computation engine takes into account the service and network status information.

 CATS Traffic Classifier (C-TC):
  : A functional entity that is responsible for determining which packets belong to a traffic flow for a particular service demand.
-It is also responsible for forwarding such packets along the C-PS-computed  path that leads to the relevant service instance.
+It is also responsible for forwarding such packets along the C-PS computed path that leads to the relevant service instance.

 # Framework and Components {#Framework-and-concepts}